-In our approach to argumentation, the attack relationship depends solely on sets of assumptions.
-In some other approaches, however, such as that of Pollock [31] and Prakken and Sartor [33], an argument can attack another argument by contradicting its conclusion.
-We reduce such "rebuttal" attacks to our "undermining" attacks, by adding explicit assumptions to the premises of inference rules so that undermining the additional assumption is equivalent to rebutting the conclusion of the inference rule [24].
+In our approach, the attack relationship between arguments depends solely on sets of assumptions.
+In some other approaches, however, such as that of Pollock [32] and Prakken and Sartor [34], an argument can attack another argument by contradicting its conclusion.
+We reduce such "rebuttal" attacks to "undermining" attacks, as described in [25] and illustrated by the following example.